hamvocke/hamvocke.github.io/_drafts/testing_java.md

 ## The Test Pyramid
-If you want to get serious about automated tests for your software there is one key concept that you should keep in mind: the **test pyramid**.
+If you want to get serious about automated tests for your software there is one key concept that you should know about: the **test pyramid**.
 Mike Cohn came up with this concept in his book [Succeeding with Agile](https://www.amazon.com/dp/0321579364/ref=cm_sw_r_cp_dp_T2_bbyqzbMSHAG05).
 It's a great visual metaphor telling you to think about different layers of testing and how much testing to do on each layer.

 ![Test Pyramid](/assets/img/uploads/testPyramid.png)